 A mature believer prepares for any contingency he may face by contentment in Christ.

 Have the circumstances of life gotten you down?
 Are you enslaved to the details of life?
 As long as we make an idol out of our desires, we will remain in slavery.
-True liberty comes by a life centered in Christ.
+True liberty comes from a life centered on Christ.